ulrichwisser/umpy/README.md

 The command line argument --nsec can force umpy to run this test

-- check that all NSEC records are chained together in one loop, in correct order
+- checks that all NSEC records are chained together in one loop, in correct order
 - checks that all labels that should have a NSEC record really have one
 - checks that all labels that should have a NSEC record have exactly one
+- checks that all types in bitmap exist for a label
+- checks that all types for a label that exist are covered by NSEC

 ### NSEC3

 - checks that all NSEC3 records are linked in one loop in the right order
-- checks all NSEC3 records against recommendations in [RFC 9276](https://datatracker.ietf.org/doc/html/rfc9276)
 - check all NSEC3 records use parameters from NSEC3PARAM
-- check all NSEC3 records use same salt as NSEC3PARAM
+- checks that all types in bitmap exist for a label
+- checks that all types for a label that exist are covered by bitmap

 - TODO: check that all needed NSEC3 records are in the zone
 - TODO: check that all NSEC3 records in the zone are allowed